Southwestern Summer Succotash

 Steam the green beans until they are tender-crisp.
 Refresh under cold water until they stop steaming and set aside until needed.

 Heat the olive oil in a wide skillet or stir-fry pan.
-Add the onion and garlic and saute over low heat until the onion is translucent.
-Add all the remaining ingredients except the string beans and stir together well.
+Add the onion and garlic and sauté over low heat until the onion is golden.
+Add all the remaining ingredients except the green beans and stir together well.

-Cover and simmer gently for about 15 minutes, or until the corn and squash are just done.
+Cover and cook gently for about 10 minutes, or until the corn and squash are just done.
+Add very small amounts of water as needed, just to keep the mixture moist — you don’t want it to get soupy.
 Add the steamed green beans and simmer for another 3 to 5 minutes.

 - VegKitchen has lots more recipes for using fresh corn.